WUSTL-Biol4220/home/labs/lab_13.md

 ---

 ## Python interpreter
-# Lab 13

-*Lab 13 GitHub Classroom link:* https://classroom.github.com/a/Oc0PeqPh

-In this lab, we will begin to learn how to program using the Python programming language.
-[Python](https://www.python.org/) is a general-purpose, interpreted, high-level, and scriptable programming language.
-Language features include a rich package management system, object-oriented design, dynamic typing, and garbage collection.

-1. Python interpreter
-2. Variables
-3. Operators
-4. Containers
-5. Functions
-6. Exercises

----

-## Python interpreter

 Python is an *interpreted* language, where interpreted languages use a program called the interpreter to translate human-readable code into computer-readable commands.
 There are a variety of useful tools that Python programmers use to run their code.
 Any computer that has Python installed will also  have the `python` program for interpreting code.
 The `ipython` program ([link](https://ipython.readthedocs.io/en/stable/)) is another Python shell and interpreter that introduces several user-friendly features, including syntax highlighting, debugger integration, and improved object introspection.
 We will primarily use `python` in this course.
 However, many Python programmers prefer to develop using `jupyter` ([link](https://jupyter.org/)), which offers an elegant online interface for managing Python notebooks.
 Alternatively, many Python developers might prefer to use `conda` ([link](https://docs.conda.io/en/latest/)), which offers a flexible framework for managing and rapidly deploying development environments.